scaleoutsystems/fedn/docs/deployment.rst

       up -d reducer

 .. note::
-   Step b is a way to add the host:IP mapping to /etc/hosts in the Docker container in docker-compose.
-This step can be skipped if you handle this resolution in some other way.
+   the use of 'extra-hosts-reducer.yaml' is a way to add the host:IP mapping to /etc/hosts in the Docker container in docker-compose.
+It can be skipped if you handle DNS resolution in some other way.

 3. Deploy combiners
 -------------------

-Copy 'config/settings.yaml.template' to 'config/settings-combiner.yaml' and edit it to provide a name for the combiner (used as a unique identifier for the combiner in the network), a hostname (which is used by reducer and clients to connect to combiner RPC), and the port (default is 12080, make sure to allow access to this port in your security group/firewall settings).
+Copy 'config/settings.yaml.template' to 'config/settings-combiner.yaml' and edit it to provide a name for the combiner (used as a unique identifier for the combiner in the FEDn network), a hostname (which is used by reducer and clients to connect to the combiner RPC server), and the port (default is 12080, make sure to allow access to this port in your security group/firewall settings).
 Also, provide the IP and port for the reducer under the 'controller' tag.
 Then deploy the combiner: